cthoyt/cthoyt.github.io/_drafts/2020-12-30-pathway-relationships.md

 other schematics about specific topics such as diseases, families of proteins, and other biological entities.

-KEGG has an entry kegg.pathway:hsa05010 entitled "Alzheimer disease - Homo sapiens (human)".
+For example, KEGG has an entry `kegg.pathway:hsa05010` entitled *Alzheimer disease - Homo sapiens (human)*.
-When doing lexical matchings, the MeSH entry mesh:D000544 "Alzheimer Disease" appeared highly ranked.
+When using [Gilda](https://github.com/indralab/gilda) to generate lexical matchings, the MeSH entry `mesh:D000544` (Alzheimer Disease) appeared highly ranked.
 However, KEGG's notion of pathway and MeSH's notion of a disease are not the same, and these two terms should not be considered equivalent.
-For the many cases like this not only KEGG but also Reactome and WikiPathways, we can introduce a new relationship ``pathwayAbout``.
+For this case, not only KEGG but also Reactome and WikiPathways, we can introduce a new relationship ``pathwayAbout``.
 It turns out that WikiPathways also has an Alzheimer's disease "pathway" as well.